dougal/scatter_swap.ex/README.md

 ## Limitations

-This library is built for integeres which can be expressed in 10 digits.
+This library is built for integers which can be expressed in 10 digits.
 The largest number it can deal with is 10 Billion - 1:

     9999999999